Vivekkode24/Projects/README.md

 React Native Quiz App - A quiz app developed using React Native.

-Dashboards - Vivek.pdf - Some of the dashboards that I’ve worked on for clients.
-Due to confidentiality, I’ve only included the versions that are shareable and do not contain any sensitive information.

 Data Collector - MainActivity.java - This code handles real-time data collection, UI updates, sensor integration, and data storage with proper permission checks and theme adjustments.

 Responsive UI.txt - Responsive UI with two flutter card containers, each with distinct sections that demonstrate layout flexibility.